ericconner5/Roman-numerals/notes.md

-  user input returns an output
+  user input returns an output | "L" | "L"

-  user input limited to roman numerals single symbol entered returns number value assign values to each of the roman numerals
+user input limited to roman numerals | single symbol entered returns number value assign values to each of the roman numerals